Engaging All Learners

-As a faculty (7-12), we will be working with an OCM BOCES network trainer focused on Differentiated Instruction practices.
+As a faculty (7-12), we will be working with an Cayuga-Onondaga BOCES professional development trainer focused on Differentiated Instruction practices and overall student engagment.
 Our main topics will encompass…

 Our goal is to raise proficiency and mastery levels by at least 10% for all students on State and Regents assessments through Differentiated Instruction practices.
 We will measure student progress via skills based reports, unit test assessments, local and state assessments.